‘Jersey Shore’ Star Deena Nicole Cortese Debuts Bold New Red Hair Color

 The second photo appeared to have been taken outside the establishment.
 A parking lot can be seen in the reflection of the glass behind the television personality.

 In the caption of the photo, Deena said she “needed a change.”
-She then tagged her stylist Cass DeRosa, who shared in her own post how she achieved the breathtaking overall look, including using a technique called balayage.
+She then tagged her stylist Cass DeRosa, who shared in her own Instagram post how she achieved the breathtaking overall look, including using a technique called balayage.
 This is a coloring method where color is painted onto a person’s locks and the overall effect becomes a graduated, more natural-looking series of highlights.
 She also shared in her own post that extensions were added into Deena’s hair as well for added overall length.
 It was done at White Opal Hair Co. in Oakhurst, New Jersey.

 Fans of the reality personality loved the look.
 They expressed their feelings in the comments section of the share.